Most businesses will need to move to the NBN if they want a landline phone or internet service.

 Once NBN Co has announced that your area is ready for service you will have 18 months to move your service to the new NBN network.
 Some providers might have shorter timeframes than that and you will need to contact your preferred telecommunications service provider to confirm the timing and move to the NBN.

 The majority of existing landline and internet services will be disconnected.
-All services that are supplied over Telstra’s copper and cable broadband networks will be disconnected.
+Most services that are supplied over Telstra’s copper and cable broadband networks will be disconnected.
 This includes services that are supplied by Telstra directly, as well as services that other telecommunications service providers supply using Telstra’s copper network.
 Talk to your service provider for more information about whether disconnection applies to you.

 If you have ordered a service before the disconnection date your existing services will be available for up to six months while you wait for your NBN service.

 Services that are supplied over other fixed line networks, as well as mobile, wireless and satellite networks, are not being disconnected as part of the NBN rollout.
 You will need to ask your retail service provider whether this is relevant to you, as it can be difficult to always know which network your preferred telecommunication service provider is using.

 NBN Co will notify you when it is ready to connect your area to the NBN.
 Once notified you will have 18 months to move your services to the new network, although some service providers might have shorter timeframes.
 If you decide to move to the NBN you should:

 - register your building with NBN Co if you are the owner of an apartment block, unit block, retail complex, commercial, industrial, government or high rise buildings